 Merrick has been a Design and Technology teacher for over 17 years and brings a wealth of expertise and experience when it comes to designing classroom projects.
 He is passionate about Design and Technology and loves helping schools maximise the learning opportunities the subject offers.

 Sarah ensures all our systems are working well.
 She is an important member of the team and seems to be able to fix any problem that arises.
 You may be speaking to her the next time you call us.

 Marty is a full time Technology teacher and manages to fit in time to develop new and exciting projects.
 He is never short of a creative idea and loves to help schools run high quality programmes.
 Marty is also the CNC guru.

-Charlotte studies Industrial Design at UNSW.
+Charlotte studies Industrial Design at UTS.
 She is super creative and enjoys solving problems and that makes her a valuable member of the team.
 She is keen to see good quality projects get into Australian schools and beyond.
 She is pumped about design and knows the value of having great teachers.